 To ensure that you keep all of your options open for covering your cost to attend OU, complete the Free Application for Federal Student Aid (FAFSA).
 Here are a few notes that will help you throughout the application process, but if you have additional questions, please visit OU's Student Financial Center website.

 The FAFSA (or Free Application for Federal Student Aid) is the government-provided application for need-based funds to help pay for college.
-OU highly recommends completing the FAFSA regardless of family's income.
+OU highly recommends completing the FAFSA regardless of your family's income.
 Nearly 75% of OU students who apply for financial aid receive some type of assistance.

-The FAFSA opens October 1
+The FAFSA opens October 1 each year

 - Social security number (or permanent resident card)

 - Any W-2s you received in the past year

 - Prior prior year tax records (this is your tax records from 2017 (for Fall 2019 incoming freshmen))

 You'll need to add OU's Federal School Code when completing the application so that we receive the students information.
 Our code is: 003184

 Once at fafsa.ed.gov, create a FSA ID

 The first thing your family will do when you start the FAFSA is create a username and password called a FSA ID.
 This will serve as your electronic signature.
 You only have to create an FSA ID once, and you can use it each year to renew your financial aid information.
 Once your FSA ID and password are created, you may begin the FAFSA.